cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 In websites or digital services, do not use *italics*.
 This makes text harder to read.
 Use **bold** for emphasis instead.
 In an image caption or data chart note, use smaller text.

-We use italics in a few of our word list entries in this guide to give the full Latin phrase for some initials.
-The italics signals this phrase is in another language.
-This is a limited exception.
+One exception is to use italics for words in another language (for example: *sine qua non*).
+This should happen rarely.
+Translate terms into the same language as the rest of your content whenever possible.

 ### Larger introductory text